-Spine IP List - Specifies the IP addresses of the spine switch routing loopback interfaces.
+Spine IP List - IP addresses of the spine switch routing loopback interfaces.

-BGP Update-Source Interface - This is the source interface for BGP updates.
-Underlay Routing Loopback (default is loopback0) is used for this purpose.
+BGP Update-Source Interface - This is the source interface of the BGP update.
+You can use loopback0 in this field, that is, the loopback interface for underlay routing.